gs1/GS1_DigitalLink_Resolver_CE/kubernetes/README.md

 ## Deploying to Kubernetes

-This is an early attempt at running the GS1 DigitalLink Resolver Commnity Edition on a Kubernetes cluster.
+This is an early attempt at running the GS1 DigitalLink Resolver Community Edition on a Kubernetes cluster.
 You are strongly advised to use caution at this time, as the 'YAML' configuration files are a work in progress and may yet yield performance and security issues.
-Running these configuration files on a cloud provider's Kubernetes service could have serious costs implications.
+Running these configuration files on a cloud provider's Kubernetes service could have serious cost implications.

 Proceed with care and caution, and in the knowlesge that you must be liable for your own actions!